carbonplan/api/README.md

-# CarbonPlan Projects API
+# (carbon)plan / API

 ![CI](https://github.com/carbonplan/api/workflows/CI/badge.svg)
 ![status](https://badgen.net/uptime-robot/status/m784948136-95d37dbf3887fb1e45468070)
 ![uptime](https://badgen.net/uptime-robot/month/m784948136-95d37dbf3887fb1e45468070)

-This repository includes [CarbonPlan's](https://carbonplan.org/) Projects API.
-To browse the data in this API via an interactive dashboard, check out [reports.carbonplan.org](https://reports.carbonplan.org/).
+This repository includes our API for data on carbon removal projects.
+To browse the data served by this API in an interactive dashboard, check out [carbonplan.org/reports](https://carbonplan.org/reports).

-## Usage Documentation
+## usage documentation

-For usage documentation of the API, see https://api.carbonplan.org/docs.
+For usage documentation on the API, see https://api.carbonplan.org/docs.

 -----

-## Developer Documentation
+## developer documentation

 This API is a [FastAPI application](https://fastapi.tiangolo.com/).
 To run the API locally use: